Depresln/project8sf5/README.md

 1. Get the project by downloading it using the button **Clone or download**

-2. Open it with your favorite editor and open your local server.
-Use the symfony command:
+2. Open it with your favorite editor and execute the migration to get the fixtures and database running using:

+		$php bin/console d:m:m

+3. Open your local server using the symfony commands:

 		$symfony server:start